Skip to content

 valid_pygel_kwargs = {k: v for k, v in kwargs.items() if k in ['smooth', 'data']}

-return jd.display(mesh, wireframe=wireframe, **valid_pygel_kwargs)
+return jd.display(mesh, wireframe=show_edges, **valid_pygel_kwargs)

 qim3d.viz.iso_surface

-iso_surface(vol, colormap='Magma')
+iso_surface(volume, colormap='Magma')

 Parameters: